animify/colorbook/README.md

-#### *Notice:* Deprecated due to new update to the new Behance API.
-Endpoints are no longer available.
-If available in the near future, this project will be revived.
-Thanks to all for your support.
+#### *Notice:* Deprecated due to new update to the new Dribble API.
+Endpoints are no longer available. *New Behance version in progress.*

 ---